iotbuilds/yafs-drl-iiot-edge-fog-cloud-offloading/README.md

 ```

-The [YAFS tutorial](https://yafs.readthedocs.io/en/latest/introduction/index.html) is a good starting
+The [YAFS tutorial](https://yafs.readthedocs.io/en/latest/introduction/index.html) is a good starting point.
-point for you.
-You can also try out some of the [Examples](https://yafs.readthedocs.io/en/latest/examples/index.html) shipped with
+You can also try out some of the [examples](https://yafs.readthedocs.io/en/latest/examples/index.html) shipped with
-YAFS but in any case you have to understand the main concepts of Cloud Computing and other related architectures to design and modelling your own model.
+YAFS, but in any case you should understand the main concepts of Cloud Computing and related architectures to design and model your own system.

 Graph animations
 ----------------
-As you can implement events (custom strategies), you can generate plots of your network in each event.
-Thus, you can store png files and at the end of your simulation, you generate a video with the combination all of them using *ffmpeg* command.
+Because you can implement events (custom strategies), you can generate plots of your network at each event.
+Thus, you can store PNG files and, at the end of your simulation, generate a video by combining all of them using the `ffmpeg` command.

-You can find some examples in the following *src/examples*: DynamicWorkloads, ConquestService, and mobileTutorial.
-From *DynamicWorkload* folder and *ConquestService*, we have generate the following animations:
+You can find some examples in `src/examples`: `DynamicWorkload`, `ConquestService`, and `mobileTutorial`.
+From the `DynamicWorkload` and `ConquestService` folders, we have generated the following animations:

 ```
 ffmpeg -r 1 -i net_%03d.png -c:v libx264 -vf fps=1 -pix_fmt yuv420p out.mp4